clarin-eric/switchboard-doc/documentation/PublicAPI.md

 In addition to these values a tool match also returns a `matches` array, which is a list of possible *mappings* between the input profiles and the tool's input slots.
 A *mapping* is a list of integers specifying which tool's input slot index fits a data profile.
 For example, a mapping of `[1, 0, null]` specifies that the user specified three data profiles, of which the first one matches the tool input slot of index 1 (the second input slot); the second data profile matches the tool input slot of index 0 (the first input slot); and the third data profile does not match any input slots of the current tool (it is `null` in the mapping).

+No paging or filtering of the results is currently possible.

 Single input profile example:
 ```